chauff/cse1500-web-transcripts/Assignment-1.md

 ### 4.2)

 Find **four** examples of your chosen board game (in 2D) that can be played online in a modern browser (laptop or desktop, not a mobile device).
-Consider the Web application's design (focus on the game screen) based on the **Web design principles** covered in class.
+Consider the web application's design (focus on the game screen) based on the **web design principles** covered in class.
 Record the game URLs.
 Which design aspects stand out positively and which stand out negatively?
 Make a screenshot of each example and annotate the good and the bad.

 ### 4.2)